LunaAmora/4orth/README.md

 $ ./game
 ```

 Or you can use the subcommands -b and -r to bundle and run after the compilation.
 Use 4orth help to view all subcommands.
 (As porth only supports Linux, the -b (bundle) flag creates an Linux executable.
-For other options, check `w4 bundle --help`)
+For other options, check `w4 bundle --help` or [Wasm-4](https://wasm4.org/docs/guides/distribution) distribution docs)

 ```console
 $ ./4orth com -b -r game.porth